galak/MCU-Driver-HAL/docs/porting/cmake.md

 Important variables provided for MCU-Driver-HAL boards:

-* `MBED_TOOLCHAIN`: Selects the toolchain to use to build the artefacts.
+* `COMPILER`: Selects the toolchain to use to build the artefacts.
 It an be set to `"ARM"` or `"GCC_ARM"` for the Arm Compiler toolchain or the GNU Arm Embedded Toolchain respectively.
 * `MBED_TARGET`: Sets the name of the hardware platform to build the artefacts for.
 * `MBED_CPU_CORE`: Determines the ARM MCU core the hardware platform MCU is based on.
 This is used to select the appropriate toolchain flags by selecting [the correct CMake module](../../../tools/cmake/cores/).
 * `MBED_C_LIB`: Selects the C standard library size to use, it can be set to `"small"` or `"std"`.
 If `"std"` is chosen the standard C library is used for the selected toolchain.
 If `"small"` is chosen, MicroLib or newlib-nano are selected for `"ARM"` or `"GCC_ARM"` respectively.